 Order online (double-check that you've selected the correct location) or by phone for curbside pickup or delivery.
 I'm really enjoying the online ordering process because I've learned just how many ways I can customize my beverage.

 15517 Grove Circle N., Maple Grove and 9878 Noble Parkway, Brooklyn Park; 763-657-0919 and 763-762-8104; dailydosemn.com

 Spyhouse Coffee has long been one of my favorite bastions of third-wave coffee culture in the Twin Cities—I especially love their almond cappuccino and cold press.
-They don't charge extra for alternative milks, syrups are housemade, and the exquisite baked goods are sourced from Black Walnut Bakery.
+They don't charge extra for alternative milks, syrups are housemade, and the locally-sourced baked goods are exquisite.

 Multiple locations; spyhousecoffee.com